 If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you.
 Read our full disclosure here.

-Here are seventeen ideas for having a super fun weekend with your family without spending a dime.
+Here are seventeen ideas for having a super fun no spend weekend with your family.
 As you can tell from the pictures, we have done ALL of these ourselves at one point or another!

 1. Free Kids Workshops at Home Depot & Michael’s